Skip to content

 The server provides a web interface for executing Python code snippets and visualizing the results.
 Visit http://:/feed to see visualizations as they are created.

-status(port=typer.Option(5077, '--port', '-p', help='Port to check.', envvar='PANEL_LIVE_SERVER_PORT', show_default=True), host=typer.Option('localhost', '--host', '-H', help='Host to check.', envvar='PANEL_LIVE_SERVER_HOST', show_default=True))
+status(port=typer.Option(None, '--port', '-p', help='Port to check.
+Defaults to the per-environment port derived from the interpreter.', envvar='PANEL_LIVE_SERVER_PORT'), host=typer.Option('localhost', '--host', '-H', help='Host to check.', envvar='PANEL_LIVE_SERVER_HOST', show_default=True))

 Check whether the Panel server is running.